Pdeo55/Pdeo55/README.md

-- 🌱 I’m currently learning **IT core Subject and DS and Algorithms**
+- 🌱 I’m currently learning **IT core Subject,DevOps,DS and Algorithms**

 - 💬 Ask me about **Web Development**